-It was a backward way of doing it and I recommend the niche approach from the start ideally but, if you’re still not too sure of your niche, offer the things you know how to do and general admin/organisation/lifestyle tasks and adjust them depending on the response.
+It was a backward way of doing it and I recommend the niche approach from the start but, if you’re still not too sure of your niche, offer the things you know how to do and general admin/organisation/lifestyle tasks and adjust them depending on the response.

 There’s a great book called ‘How to get from Where You Are to Where You Want to Be‘ by Jack Canfield (I read this then set up my business within a week) where he likens starting projects to firing an arrow.

 Everyone spends so long agonising over the ‘Ready, Aim’ bit that they never get around to Firing!
-He says to just shoot at the target then re-adjust if you’re slightly off mark – and I completely agree with him.
+He says to just shoot at the target then re-adjust if you’re slightly off the mark – and I completely agree with him.

 Revise and refine

-I’m not a trained bookkeeper, I wasn’t charging professional bookkeeping rates, and I wasn’t telling clients that I was qualified.
+I’m not a trained bookkeeper, I wasn’t advertising myself as such and I wasn’t telling clients that I was qualified.
 Clients just needed their expenses sorting into some kind of system and I either created this system or maintained the one they already had.

-The problem was that I didn’t particularly like book-keeping…
+The problem was that I didn’t particularly enjoy doing it.

 Try new things